 City Issues Traffic Advisory For Gert Town

-Beginning Saturday, March 28, 2015, at 8:00 a.m. and lasting through Sunday, April 5, 2015 at sunset, Drexel Drive will be closed between Pine and Short streets to allow the construction contractor to drive steel pilings for the new elevator tower being constructed near the north end of Xavier University.
-The approximate eight-day closure will remain in effect both day and night; however, crews will only be working from sunrise to sunset.
+Beginning Monday, June 22, 2015, at 5:00 a.m., and lasting through Monday, June 29, 2015, at 5:00 a.m., Drexel Drive between Pine and Short Streets will be closed to through traffic.
+The closure will allow the construction contractor to assemble portions of the new pedestrian bridge.
+Motorists may use Washington Avenue as an alternate route.
+The closure will remain in effect both day and night; however, crews will only be working from sunrise to sunset.

 All lane closures associated with the construction of the Washington Avenue Pedestrian Bridge are being closely coordinated with Xavier University.